Mrvlspider/Mrvlspider/README.md

 << Autistic / adhd >>
 to lazy to edit my strawpge so. . .

-(DNI) - homo , kids , bullies , copiers/stealers , harmful , and etc ⋙
+(DNI) - homo , bullies , copiers/stealers , and etc ⋙